-To order your booklet or to send in your Little Miracle email Linda here edlinmik@optonline.net brochure is your website
+To order your booklet or to send in your Little Miracle email Linda here edlinmik@optonline.net

+A coloured brochure is available for your website

-Need a printed brochure email
+Need a printed brochure email your request for free copies.

 The Labvrinth Society

 The Labyrinth Society is an international organization whose mission is to support all those who create, maintain and use labyrinths and to serve the global community by providing education, networking and opportunities to experience transformation.